 Why should my company outsource HR?

 You get extensive HR experience and knowledge from a qualified professional for a fraction of the price employing someone would.
 We make sure you are keeping up to date with current legislation at all times and we can provide your business with as much or as little support as you need.
-With no contract tie in, no hidden costs and no employment costs either, you have nothing to lose.
+With no hidden costs and no employment costs either, you have nothing to lose.
 Our clients tell us they wonder how they ever managed without us.

 What is an HRO?

 Us!
 An HRO is an HR Outsourcing service and involves engaging CUBE HR to look after your HR needs and your people.
 We become your HR department managing the entire employee experience in partnership with you, allowing you to focus on your day job.

 What types of companies use outsourced HR?